grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ### **Research object**

 All threads on /pol/ (4chan) containing the word "nurse", dating from the 25th of January to 8th of June 2020.
-This amounts to 116 threads including xxxxx comments.
+This amounts to 116 threads including more than 14 000 comments.
 The posts and comments are mainly written in English.

 ### **Empirical source: 4plebs**